Fourier transform for quantum $D$-modules via the punctured torus mapping class group: Introduction

 where the action of $U(\mathfrak{g})$ on $O(G)$ is induced by that of $\mf g$ on $G$ by left invariant differential operators.
 This construction can be extended to any Hopf algebra and is known as the Heisenberg double~\cite{Semenov1994}.
 This is a semi-direct product $D_H=H\ltimes H^{\circ}$, where $H$ acts on its dual by the right coregular action.

 In~\cite{Jordan2009}, canonical functors are constructed from the category of modules over the Heisenberg double of a quasi-triangular Hopf algebra to the category of modules over the (unpunctured) torus braid group.
 This relies upon an alternate construction -- due to Varagnolo-Vasserot \cite{Varagnolo2010} -- of the Heisenberg double of a quasi-triangular Hopf algebra, which uses the braided dual $\tilde H$ in place of $H^{\circ}$.
-This presentation for the Heisenberg double also yields an isomorphism with the handle algebras $S_{1,1}$ of \cite{Alekseev1996} (see Remark \ref{AGS-remark}).
+This presentation for the Heisenberg double also yields an isomorphism with the handle algebras introduced by Alekseev in~\cite{Alekseev1993} and studied further in~\cite{Alekseev1996,Alekseev1996a,Roche2002} (see Remark \ref{AGS-remark}).

 Lifting the constructions of \cite{Jordan2009} to the unpunctured torus braid group, they can easily be re-interpreted as producing canonical elements $X$ and $Y$ in $D_H \ot H$, satisfying equations \eqref{REqn} and \eqref{eq:ellCom}.
 Hence, Theorem \ref{univ-prop} yields a unique homomorphism $\Phi:E_H\to D_H$, compatible with the representations of the $B_n(T^2\backslash disc)$ on both sides.
 The map $\Phi$ is an isomorphism if, and only if, $H$ is \emph{factorizable}.
 Since the quantum group $U_q(\mf g)$ is factorizable, we may identify the elliptic double $E_{U_q(\mathfrak{g})}$ with the algebra $D_q(G):=D_{U_q(\mathfrak{g})}$ of quantum differential operators on $G$.